 Instructions

-Using cold water and a mixing bowl, wash the rice until the water runs clear.
-Make sure to trade out water multiple times.
+Using cold water and a colander, rinse the rice until the water runs clear.

-Put stock into the Instant Pot.
-Cook on high pressure for 30 minutes.
-Naturally release the steam for 30 minutes.
+Seal and cook on high pressure for 30 minutes.
+Naturally release the steam for 10 minutes.

 Season the congee with MSG, salt, pepper to taste.